-- 1. The SRTP approach reflects the goal of maximizing social welfare (i.e., the present value of the utility of a representative beneficiary)26 and is suited for cross-intervention comparisons of cost-effectiveness,^{27,28} whereas the SOC approach takes the perspective of a profit-maximizing investor.
+- 1. The SRTP approach reflects the goal of maximizing social welfare (i.e., the present value of the utility of a representative beneficiary) and is suited for cross- intervention comparisons of cost-effectiveness, whereas the SOC approach takes the perspective of a profit-maximizing investor.
 Thus, we think that the SRTP is more aligned with GiveWell's philanthropic goals and focus on cross-intervention comparisons of cost-effectiveness. - 2.
-We think the main critique of the SRTP approach of ignoring the opportunity cost of foregone private sector investment has limited applicability in GiveWell's case.
+We think the main critique of the SRTP approach of ignoring the opportunity cost of foregone private sector investment has limited applicability in GiveWell's case. - a.
+The SRTP approach has been criticized for ignoring the opportunity costs of foregone private sector investment, which is accounted for by SOC.
+However, SOC implicitly assumes that the next best use of public or philanthropic funds would be private sector investment.
+We expect (though we have not verified) that GiveWell's next best use of its funds would be other philanthropic initiatives rather than private sector investment.
+Moreover, GiveWell's funds are typically donated rather than borrowed, and thus do not have an (or have only a small) effect on interest rates that could crowd out private sector investment.